joshuapaschall/listhitapp/README.md

 If either value is missing or incorrect, re-run the `supabase secrets set ...` command above.
 After correcting the secrets, run `pnpm run db:schedule` to recreate the cron jobs with the updated environment.

-After the secrets are configured, run `pnpm run db:schedule` to create the cron job.
+After the secrets are configured, run `pnpm run db:schedule` to create the cron jobs.
-The job runs every **5 minutes**, as defined in both `scripts/04-scheduler.sql` and `supabase/config.toml`.
+The email processing and stuck-job requeue cron tasks now run every **minute** as defined in `scripts/04-scheduler.sql`.

 To deploy the edge function that sends scheduled campaigns, run: